indunilperamuna/invoiceninja/docs/api.rst

 Subscriptions
 """""""""""""

-You can use subscriptions to have Invoice Ninja POST newly created records to a third-party application.
+You can use subscriptions to have Evoice POST newly created records to a third-party application.
 To enable this feature you need to manually add a record to the subscriptions table.
 To determine the event_id find the associated EVENT_CREATE_ value from app/Constants.php.